thpgoncalves/APIRestful_Projects/NotesAPI_Backend/README.md

 - Insomnia
 - Knex
 - bcryptjs
+- Jest
+- Auth

 # API project - Backend

-This project was the conclusion of the previously started BackEnd application.
-This time we integrated with the FrontEnd using APIRestful concepts, and we also made the final adjustments, such as handling routes, exceptions and authentications.
+This project was the completion of the BackEnd application that had previously been started.
+This time the integration with the FrontEnd was done using APIRest concepts, and the final adjustments were made, such as handling routes, exceptions, automated tests and auths.

 Technologies:
 - JavaScript